What is a Pizza Stone? Discover the Most Practical Answer

 For other types of pizza stones, consult the user manual or product information sheet.

-What is a Pizza Stone? – Steel
+What is a Pizza Steel?

 Steel and iron slabs are alternatives to a pizza stone that conduct heat more efficiently but are more expensive and require a slightly different cooking technique.